-Speed reference of the governor AVR output (e.g. control output(s)) AVR limiter outputs (e.g. OEL/UEL) PSS outputs (where applicable) SRAS asynchro onous generating units Active power at terminals of at least one inverter ^B Where an inverter has high speed measurement equipment installed (independent of the device being measured), provide the output of that measurement unit.
-Only where applicable for Restoration Support Services.
-Reactive power at terminals of at least one inverter per inverter type (if applicable) ^B Where an inverter has high speed measurement equipment installed (independent of the device being measured), provide the output of that measurement unit.
-Voltage at terminals of at least one inverter per inverter type (if applicable) ^B Include waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after voltages settle.
-Current at terminals of at least one inverter per inverter type (if applicable) ^B Include waveform data for duration of equipment energisation/transient, starting 500 ms prior to the transient and at least 100 ms after quantities settle.
+Required measurement data A Comments Reactive power at terminals of at least one inverter per inverter type (if applicable) B Where an inverter has high speed measurement equipment installed (independent of the device being measured), provide the output of that measurement unit.
+Voltage at terminals of at least one inverter per inverter type (if applicable) B Where an inverter has high speed measurement equipment installed (independent of the device being measured), provide the output of that measurement unit.
 Park controller(s) outputs (where applicable) Such as active power, reactive power, voltage and frequency (as applicable).
 Frequency control set point reference (where applicable) Status of all generating units used in the test Voltage or power factor or reactive power set point reference (where applicable) SRAS dynamic reactive plant (not including generating units) Reactive power at the SRAS reactive plant terminals Where the SRAS includes reactive plant as part of the service (e.g. synchronous condenser).
-Voltage at the reactive plant terminals Current at the reactive plant terminals Reactive plant switching status (e.g. filters, capacitors) A For Restoration Support Services, the measurements are only required when the restoration B The four quantities, active power, reactive power, voltage and current, must be monitored a · · · ·
+Voltage at the reactive plant terminals Reactive plant switching status (e.g. filters, capacitors) A For Restoration Support Services, the measurements are only required when the restoration service has started and is participating in the test B The three quantities, active power, reactive power and voltage, must be monitored at the terminals of the same device

-B.4 Network Service Providers
+B.1 Network Service Providers